parmsam/quarto-clipper-llm-app/README.md

 ## Dependencies

-You will need my [quarto-flashcards](https://github.com/parmsam/quarto-flashcards/) and  [quarto-quiz](https://github.com/parmsam/quarto-quiz) extension in your Quarto project if you want to render out the flashcards or quiz questions in Quarto.
+After downloading the Quarto file you generate, if you want to render out the flashcards or quiz file using Quarto, you'll need my [quarto-flashcards](https://github.com/parmsam/quarto-flashcards/) and  [quarto-quiz](https://github.com/parmsam/quarto-quiz) extension in your Quarto project.